AsafeMatheus/AsafeMatheus/README.md

 ### Hi there 👋
 ## Who am I?
 My name is Asafe Matheus Moraes de Sousa.
-I was born on February 13th, 2003 in north of Brazil, I've moved to Santa Catarina when I was 13 years old, and when I was in high school I got interested in programming, so I learned python, which is the first language that I learned.
+I was born on February 13th, 2003 in north of Brazil, I've moved to Santa Catarina when I was 13 years old, and when I was in high school I got interested in programming, so I learnt python, which is the first language that I learnt.
 Currently, I'm learning web development.

 - 🌱 I’m currently learning mobile development.